Lung Cancer Screening Program

 Are You at Risk for Lung Cancer?

 The leading risk factor for lung cancer is smoking.
 According to the American Cancer Society, at least 80 percent of lung cancer deaths result from smoking.
+Learn the symptoms and other facts about lung cancer on our Lung Cancer webpage or download our "Get the facts" flier.

 Benefits of Cancer Screening